 Eat for Your Eyes: Key Nutrients That Protect Vision and Balance Blood Sugar

-When we talk about food and diabetes, the focus often lands on the numbers—calories, carbs, proteins, and fats.
-But there’s so much more to the story.
+When most people think about food and diabetes, the focus often lands on the numbers - calories, carbs, proteins, and fats.
+But there’s much more to the story.
+Every meal you eat is an opportunity to protect your long-term health, especially your vision.

 How Meals Affect Your Eyes